checkly/checkly-cli/README.md

   </a>
 </p>

-The Checkly CLI, SDK and Constructs in this repo together form the basic building blocks of the Checkly Monitoring-as-Code (MaC) workflow.
+The Checkly CLI and Constructs in this repo together form the basic building blocks of the Checkly Monitoring-as-Code (MaC) workflow.

 This goal of this repo and the larger MaC project is to deliver a Javascript/Typescript-native workflow for creating, debugging, deploying and life cycling synthetic monitors (checks) at scale, from your code base.

+On the `alpha` state:
+1. Our goal is to first make a great DX / workflow for writing, debugging and deploying checks: focus on terminal, CLI and programming model.
+2. Not all TS types are done yet and also UI integration is largely not there.
+3. New check types, resources (like alerting channels) will follow soon.

 # Getting Started